 1. Tooling & Component Costs

 Laser cutting: If you’re looking for inexpensive tooling, the laser cutter certainly works.
 Why?
-With a laser driven machine, there is no tooling -- you just program the cutting path and step aside.
-Even the laser – the key component – is inexpensive thanks to increased demand of such products.
+With a laser-driven machine, there is no tooling – you just program the cutting path and step aside.
+Even the laser – the key component – is inexpensive thanks to the increased demand for such products.

 It’s said that the most expensive aspect of running a laser cutter – other than the up-front cost of purchasing the equipment – is the power needed to operate the machine.
 If you’re outsourcing your cutting, expect this to factor into the vendor’s operating costs.
 A nice trade-off to this expense is that a laser tube itself lasts about 2 years.